Quick Call

 Common mistakes that ruin new surfaces

 Renovation finishes stay delicate for the first few weeks.
 Therefore caution pays.
-In our experience, the same errors crop up again and again.
+The same errors crop up again and again.

 How do you keep dust down after the clean?

 Even a flawless result fails if fresh particles keep emerging.
 Specifically, they creep out from unfinished cavities or newly laid flooring.
 Therefore the first fortnight matters far more than people expect.
-In our experience, a little maintenance now prevents a second deep clean later.
+A little maintenance now prevents a second deep clean later.
 Notably, the dust that escapes early is the dust that resettles everywhere.
 Therefore, change your boiler or HVAC filters once major works wrap up.
 In addition, wipe surfaces with a damp microfibre cloth for the first fortnight.
 Importantly, keep windows open on dry days to clear any lingering haze.
-We found that running your vacuum along edges weekly for a month makes a real difference.
 After all, grit hides in skirting gaps and slowly works loose.

 Booking the right service in Essex